ujjwalguptaofficial/mahal-doc/content/docs/store/task.md

 # Task

-The `Task` decorator can be used to map the store task.
+The `task` decorator can be used to map the store task.

 ```
 <html>